Spec-ify/specify/docs/file-structure.md

 ### [Interop.cs](/client/Interop.cs)

-Interop.cs contains methods that query specific Window dlls for info.
-Probably shouldn't touch this if you're inexperienced.
+Interop.cs contains methods that query specific Windows dlls for info.
+Probably shouldn't touch this if you don't know what you're doing.